Building an Automated QR Code System in Laravel

 Spatie Media Library Integration

-We manage QR codes as media attachments using Spatie Media Library.
+QR codes are managed as media attachments using Spatie Media Library.

 use Spatie\MediaLibrary\HasMedia;